shuilaPacific

 Shuila-prayers in Historical Context:

 In contemporary religion Jews, Christians, and Muslims lift their hands in prayer.
 Although its significance differs between traditions, the basic hand-raising gesture has a common origin in the ancient Near East, dating back to the third millennium BCE.
-Hand-raising was an interpersonal greeting in ancient Near Eastern society (Frechette 2012; →library).
+Hand-raising was an interpersonal greeting in ancient Near Eastern society (Frechette 2012: 11-106; →library; Shibata 2021: 6-21; →library).
 When a social inferior approached a person of higher social rank, the inferior greeted the superior with up-raised hands to establish a rapport and to gain a favorable hearing.
 When the ancient Mesopotamians raised their hands as they addressed their high gods in prayer—a gesture ubiquitously depicted in ancient Mesopotamian art (e.g.→here)—they were adapting this social custom to their religious activities.
 The same is true for the hand-raising gesture in other Near Eastern cultures; see, for example, the biblical adaptation of the gesture in 1 Kings 8:22 and 1 Timothy 2:8.
-The salutatory gesture of hand-raising (in Sumerian, šu-il₂-la(₂)) became so characteristic of supplication that the Mesopotamians named an entire genre of prayer after it, the shuila-prayer.
-The genre dates back to the second millennium BCE, though nearly all of the tablets preserving these prayers come from first millennium BCE Mesopotamian sites.
+The salutatory gesture of hand-raising (in Sumerian, šu-il₂-la(₂)) became so characteristic of supplication that the Mesopotamians named a kind of prayer after it, the shuila-prayer.
+In fact, we can distinguish three kinds of shuila-prayers (see Frechette in Lenzi 2011: 26-27 and Shibata 2021: 19-21): the Emesal Sumerian shuilas used by cult singers (kalû) during temple processions (edited by Shibata 2021); the Sumerian shuilas that the exorcists (āšipū) used in the ritual to initiate a new image of a deity (see Walker and Dick 2001); and the shuilas, almost entirely in Akkadian, that the exorcists used for a great diversity of ritual uses.
+This last group, referred to here simply as “Akkadian shuilas,” is the focus of the current project.
+The Akkadian shuila-prayers date back to the second millennium BCE, though nearly all of the tablets preserving such prayers come from first millennium BCE Mesopotamian sites.

-The wording and ritual instructions of the shuila-prayers provide an important resource for insight into officially sanctioned religious practices and concepts.
+The wording and ritual instructions of the Akkadian shuila-prayers provide an important resource for insight into officially sanctioned religious practices and concepts.
 The prayers consist of several standard components arranged in a common form, though components are sometimes lacking and their order can differ somewhat from prayer to prayer.
 Every prayer invariably begins with a hymnic introduction that lauds the addressee’s divine attributes and position within the pantheon.
 After the hymnic introduction, the prayers may provide a generic identification formula (literally, “so-and-so, son of so-and-so,” etc.) into which the supplicant would substitute his/her name.
 The prayers then move on to voice complaints that typically relate to the supplicant’s health, social alienation, and feelings of divine abandonment.
 Petitions seeking remediation and reconciliation for the supplicant may then follow the complaints or be interspersed among them.
 The prayers conclude with a promise to praise the deity for hearing and responding to the supplicant.

 The actual wording of the prayers draws from a common stock of formulaic phrases and motifs (Mayer 1976; →library).
 The texts implore the god(s) to look kindly upon the supplicant, quell the anger of the supplicant’s personal gods (responsible for health, security, and social standing), and restore wholeness to the supplicant’s life.
 The prayers present confessions of sin, claims of bewitchment, descriptions of bodily pain and disease, and even questions of divine beneficence.
 The prayers also describe ritual actions the supplicant would presumably enact during the recitation (e.g., bowing, seizing the hem of a deity’s garment, raising hands, etc.).
 In exchange for the deity’s favor the petitioner promises to praise the deity.